JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 ### Frameworks, Libraries, Version Control and Testing:

-- **Django**: Used as the core framework for this website.
+- **Django 3**: Used as the core framework for this website.
-- **Bootstrap**: Used for the structure for the website, as well as making it more user-friendly.
+- **Bootstrap 4**: Used for the structure for the website, as well as making it more user-friendly.
 - **Font Awesome**: Used to add icons, such as social media,
 - **Heroku**: Used for the final deployment of this website.
 - **GitHub**: Used for version control.